 B-complex statistics show that vitamin B successfully helps build or break carbohydrates, fats, and protein, causing less stress to the body and reducing tiredness.
 During the breakdown process, riboflavin, B-12 vitamin, and thiamine provide the body with instant energy supplies.

-The statistics on the use of B vitamins for energy further aid the breakdown process and hemoglobin formation.
+The statistics on the use of B vitamins for energy reveal they further aid the breakdown process and hemoglobin formation.
 This, in turn, leads to increased energy levels.

 (Healthline)